OurVoiceUSA/HelloVoter/README.md

 ## Development Setup

-Unlike most of our projects, this doesn't require a `.env` file.
-Instead, it gets its configuration from the server you login with.
+This App is designed to be static and get all its configuration and data from the server you enter at the login screen.
+Customizing a `.env` file is not required.

 Install dependencies with `npm install` and start with `npm start`.